Energies Media

 Solar power remains the biggest driver of this growth.
 While experts say expansion may slow slightly in 2026, it is far from stopping.
 The IEA estimates that global solar capacity will still grow by about 540 gigawatts, even after record-breaking growth in previous years.

-Solar, moon above a power installation
+a massive concentrated solar power installation

 Some of the slowdown is linked to policy changes, supply chain issues, grid limits, and stronger industrial competition.
 Still, analysts expect growth to pick up again in 2027 — especially with many large projects already prepared to go live.